top of page

 New Jersey Stem Cell Therapy

-The cost of injecting a bone marrow aspirate stem cell injection in one joint or tendon/ligament at New Jersey Sports Medicine is $2400.
-Two joints or locations cost $2700.
+The cost of injecting a bone marrow aspirate stem cell injection in one joint or tendon/ligament at New Jersey Sports Medicine is $2500.
+Two joints or locations cost $2800.
 Multiple locations are discounted.

-While you may have read that adipose tissue hosts more stem cells than bone marrow, this only holds true in regenerative medicine in the manner in which your fat tissue is processed.
+Stem cells derived from adipose tissue (lipoaspirate) is another process used by other regenerative institutes.
+While you may have read that adipose tissue hosts more stem cells than bone marrow, this only holds true in the manner in which your fat tissue is processed.
 To obtain a high stem cell yield, your fat must be enzymatically broken down and expanded and cultured outside the body, not currently approved by the FDA.
-The addition of chemicals makes your fat a drug which have to be rigorously studied for
+The addition of chemicals makes your fat a drug which have to be rigorously studied for human use prior to market.
+These toxic chemicals used in the process have not been studied in humans.
+To bypass the FDA, companies have come with ways to mechanically process your fat without chemicals, such as shaking them in a bag of marbles, but these methods yield contaminated, low, variable stem cell counts.

-Dr. Silberman's system yields 3290 CFU-f per ml.
+Dr. Silberman's closed system yields 3290 CFU-f per ml.

 Harvest BMAC yields 1270 CFU-f per ml.